awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 + [API and Command Overview](#APIOverview)

 ## Overview of DHCP Options Sets<a name="DHCPOptionSets"></a>

-The Dynamic Host Configuration Protocol \(DHCP\) provides a standard for passing configuration information to hosts on a TCP/IP network\.
-The `options` field of a DHCP message contains the configuration parameters\.
-Some of those parameters are the domain name, domain name server, and the netbios\-node\-type\.

-DHCP options sets are associated with your AWS account so that you can use them across all of your virtual private clouds \(VPC\)\.

 The Amazon EC2 instances you launch into a nondefault VPC are private by default; they're not assigned a public IPv4 address unless you specifically assign one during launch, or you modify the subnet's public IPv4 address attribute\.
 By default, all instances in a nondefault VPC receive an unresolvable host name that AWS assigns \(for example, ip\-10\-0\-0\-202\)\.
 You can assign your own domain name to your instances, and use up to four of your own DNS servers\.
 To do that, you must specify a special set of DHCP options to use with the VPC\.